tohinz/Bidirectional-InfoGAN/README.md

 * run `python code/train_mnist.py`
 Results are stored in code/log_dir/mnist
 * to visualize results: `tensorboard --logdir code/log_dir/mnist`
-* for each experiment run log_dir also contains two folders (sample_cont and sample_disc) in which samples from the validation set that maximally activate each disentangled variable are stored at each logging step,
+* for each experiment run log_dir also contains two folders (samples_cont and samples_disc) in which samples from the validation set that maximally activate each disentangled variable are stored at each logging step

 ## Architectures and Hyperparameters